ruedli/OctoPlugout/README.md

 I used the Arduino IDE to compile everything.
 You need:

 - The ESP8266 library
 - A library to communicate with the Octoprint API, called OctoprintAPI.
-You find it here: https://github.com/chunkysteveo/OctoPrintAPI
+You can download it through the Arduino library mangere: search for "Octoprint: .
 - Prerequisits for OTA upgrades (over the air upgrade).
 Ensure you can compile to BasicOTA.ino sketch and see the listed IP address, which you need to update octoPlugout through the IP port.
 You see how to setup OTA here: https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/

 With OctoprintAPI you also find other preprequisites for installation and making the sketch work for your environment, follow these recommendations.

-*hint*
-*Currently (1-11-2020) you could also install the OctoPrintAPI through the Arduino IDE, but....
-This one is not the latest version.
-If you get an error "‘class OctoprintAPI’ has no member named ‘octoPrintCoreShutdown" your version is not up-to-date, install the library OctoPrintAPI directly from Stephen's github, as in the url above.*

 The "OctoPlugout" sketch has ALL its configuration parameters in one place: the file OctoPlugout.config.h.
 Copy it from OctoPlugout.config.h.RELEASED and adapt it to your Octoprint and WiFi.
 Adapt at least these parameters indicated in yellow, this depends on the IP address of Octoprint and Octiprints so-called API-key (accessible through the settings of Octoprint).